-- Add a single URL: In the right field, type the URL, press Enter, and click the Move button. - Add multiple URLs: In the right field, paste a list of URLs, and click the Move button. - Remove one or more URLs: Select the check boxes for URLs, and click the Remove button. - Remove all URLs: Select the Select All check box, and click the Remove button.
+- Add a single URL: In the right field, type the URL, press Enter, and click the Move button. - Add multiple URLs: In the right field, paste a list of URLs, and click the Move button - Remove one or more URLs: Select the check boxes for URLs, and click the Remove button. - Remove all URLs: Select the Select All check box, and click the Remove button. - 14.
+Click the Apply button.